SaitomoPM/public-site/docsGenerator/docs/src/gateways/ar-io-node/upgrading.md

 # Upgrading your Gateway

 To ensure the optimal performance and security of your AR.IO Gateway, it's essential to regularly upgrade to the latest version.
-Importantly, indexed data is stored outside of Docker.
-Therefore, upgrading your Gateway or pruning Docker will not delete your progress or data.
+Notably, indexed data resides separate from Docker.
+As a result, neither upgrading the Gateway nor pruning Docker will erase your data or progress.
 Here's how you can perform the upgrade:

 ## Prerequisites